santosh646/starwars/README.md

 This project demonstrates my changes starting from [Create React App](https://github.com/facebook/create-react-app) to get to a more production worthy app.

-I also updated the initial app to be based off of an article by [DefinedByChoice](https://twitter.com/DefinedByChoice/) that makes an API call for Star Wars characters and lists the characters.
+I also updated the initial app makes an API call for Star Wars characters and lists the characters.
 This change introduces a real world API call for populating the store, something closer to a real-world business app.

 | Statements | Branches | Functions | Lines |